CSMI – project need and benefits

 1. Maintain water quality

 The CSMI will maintain the quality of irrigation water by limiting the amount of stormwater entering the irrigation main canals and reservoirs.

-Generally, stormwater runoff within the CSMI region naturally flows towards the irrigation distribution system.
-The irrigation system includes the Western Headworks (WH) canal owned by AEP that feeds into the WID irrigation reservoir (commonly referred to as Chestermere Lake), the main canals and reservoirs of the WID, and Weed Lake which is owned and operated by Rocky View County, Ducks Unlimited Canada, and AEPA.
+Generally, stormwater runoff within the CSMI region naturally flows towards the irrigation delivery system.
+The irrigation system includes the Western Headworks (WH) canal owned by AEPA that feeds into the WID irrigation reservoir (commonly referred to as Chestermere Lake), the main canals and reservoirs of the WID, and Weed Lake which is owned and operated by Rocky View County, Ducks Unlimited Canada, and AEPA.
 Even stormwater that doesn’t drain into the canals and is collected in ponds can end up in the irrigation system when emergency pumping moves water from onsite stormwater storage ponds into irrigation canals.
 Emergency pumping is often necessary when extremely high volumes of water accumulate in these ponds, posing a risk to surrounding areas.
 This strategy is known as “zero-release,” where stormwater is dealt with on site except in emergency pumping situations.